Life is full, chaotic, noisy, and deeply beautiful. But to be honest, it can also be very stressful.

 6. Saying ‘No’ Without Guilt

-This took me years to learn — but it’s one of the most liberating stress relief techniques I know.
+This took me years to learn and to be honest, it is still a work in progress.
+But it’s one of the most liberating stress relief techniques I know.

 Why it helps: